 This task set will help you gain skills to understand words in context, state the main ideas of text, summarize text and develop opinion papers based on different texts.
 There are three parts to this task.
-Complete all tasks using a word processing program on a computer or using the digitized task.
+Complete all tasks using a word processing program on a computer.

 Read and complete each task for the following articles.
-The tasks will be listed after each article.
+The task will be listed at the beginning of each article.